Karim El Debes

-Karim Mohamed Abdelhamid M Hassan (كريم محمد عبد الحميد حسن; born 3 June 2003) is an Egyptian professional footballer who plays as a Left-back for Egyptian Premier League club Al Ahly and the Egypt U20.
+Karim Mohamed Abdelhamid M Hassan (كريم محمد عبد الحميد حسن; born 3 June 2003) is an Egyptian professional footballer who plays as a Left-back for Ceramica Cleopatra FC on loan from Egyptian Premier League club Al Ahly and the Egypt U20.

 Club career

 Born in Shibin El Qanater, El Debes began his career with the local side by the same name, before joining Al Mokawloon, where he spent five years.
 He joined Wadi Degla in 2018, being promoted to the first team squad in 2020.
 After impressive performances for Wadi Degla, despite the side being relegated to the Egyptian Second Division, he trialled with Belgian side K.V.
 Kortrijk, Italian side Udinese and Greek side Olympiacos.

 On 22 September 2022, El Debes' agent stated that he would move to Egyptian Premier League champions Al Ahly.
 El Debes confirmed this himself only four day later.
 He announced his departure from Wadi Degla via Instagram on 3 October 2022, by which point Zamalek had also been touted as a potential new club for El Debes.

 The move to Al Ahly was completed in October 2022, with El Debes scoring on his debut for the youth team in a 3–0 win against Petrojet.
 In January 2023, El Debes trained with the Al Ahly first team for the first time, with both Al Ittihad Alexandria and National Bank of Egypt looking to secure a loan deal for the winger.